johnnydevriese/machine_learning/README.md

-# machine_learning

-Tons of resources for learning Machine Learning
+Repo of resources for learning Machine Learning